MasWattad/zap-product-deduplication/README.md

 **Attribute extraction** covers six manually defined product categories.
 At Zap's full catalog scale, this layer would need to be replaced with an LLM-based extractor or a fine-tuned NER model.

-**Scoring weights** (50/35/15) were validated on this dataset.
+**Scoring weights** (50/35/15) were chosen based on signal reliability in this dataset and reviewed against the gold labels.
 A production system would tune weights per product category using a larger labeled corpus.

 **Blocking** uses composite string keys.
 At very large scale, approximate nearest neighbor search (FAISS) over embeddings would catch pairs that share no overlapping string tokens.